-The City continues to sponsor the summer Flicks in the Park, Concerts in the Park, and the successful National Night Out Against Crime event.
-In November we host the Veterans Day Celebration Event and the Thanksgiving Holiday Dinnerwith great community turnout.
+The City continues to sponsor multiple community events including the National Night Out Against Crime event.
+In November we host the Veterans Day Celebration Event and the Thanksgiving Holiday Dinner with great community turnout.
 Our monthly newsletter, The Gazette, is added to the utility bills monthly and is printed in both English and Spanish to better reach all members of our community.
 Event flyers are also printed in English and Spanish.